contensis/contensis.github.io/docs-src/content-types/validation/README.md

 Using validation rules against your content type fields will ensure your content model meets your organisational needs and bring consistency to your content.

-Content type fields vary in the content that they are storing.
-The validations available will also vary depending on the field
+Content type fields store different types of data.
+The validation available for each type will vary.

-The following table outlines the available validations and fields that are supported.
+The following table outlines the available validations and field types that are supported.

 | Validation| Supported Fields |
 | --- | --- |